miekg/godoc2md/README.md

 ## Bugs

-Examples are not rendered.
-Notes and Bugs section is either not rendered or done as HTML.
+Examples and notes are not rendered.
-Subdirectories also doesn't look right.

 # godocserve